vitar/clrf/src/en/practice/p05-individual-vision.md

 # Practice 5.
 Individual Vision

-This practice will help you formulate your vision of the future.
-Write answers freely.
-It is important to write in the first person (“I want…”, “I see myself…”) so the vision reflects your own desires and goals.
+This practice will help you articulate your vision of the future.
+Write your answers freely.
+It is important to write in the first person (“I want…”, “I see myself…”) so that the vision reflects your own desires and goals.

 ## Questions for reflection